jlyheden/docker-patcher-systemd/README.md

 WantedBy=timers.target
 ```

-For the containers that you want to be auto updated you must add a label `patcher/auto-update=true`.
-Default behavior is to ignore the container.
+For all the containers that you want to be auto updated you must add a label `patcher/auto-update=true`.
+Default behavior is to ignore the container if the label is not set.

 The script will assume that the container name matches the systemd service name but this can be overridden by setting the label `patcher/systemd-name=some-name`